 - Upset stomach

 Carbon monoxide poisoning is even more deceptive since it coincides with the winter months when people more often experience the flu.
 A number of signs that distinguish carbon monoxide poisoning from the flu include:

 - Everyone in the home is sick at the same time

 - You feel better when you leave the house

-If you suspect CO is in the air, leave the home immediately and call the fire department or a professional air tester.
-If you can’t leave the home, open all windows and doors and turn off all stoves, your HVAC system, and water heater.
+If you suspect the presence of carbon monoxide in your home, leave the home immediately and call the fire department or a professional on-site air testing company.
+Open all of the windows and doors and turn off all stoves, your HVAC system, and the water heater.